AndrewVonStieglitz/HermitScript/index.md

 ## NotGood

-Eve: Oh no, what's been going on? <Wait, 2>
+Eve: Oh no, what's been going on? <Wait,2>
 Ruth: I've just been feeling a bit overwhelmed with work and personal stuff.

 - Thanks for asking, but I don't want to talk about it > End